Teen Driver Car Accident Lawyer

 Insurance Coverage and Liability

 If you have been in an accident with a teen driver, you may wonder what sort of recourse you have in order to protect your rights.
 Teen drivers are often difficult or costly to insure, and they are often insured under their parents’ insurance policy.
-The skilled Illinois teen auto accident attorneys at Ankin Law Offices have significant experience protecting our clients’ rights when they have been hurt or injured in an auto accident.
+The skilled Illinois teen auto accident attorneys at Ankin Law have significant experience protecting our clients’ rights when they have been hurt or injured in an auto accident.
 Our vast understanding of the laws regarding negligence, as well as our familiarity with insurance company procedures, allows to effectively advocate on your behalf to protect your rights and obtain the justice that you deserve.

 Contact one of our Chicago auto accident attorneys today to schedule a free consultation to discuss how we can help with your teen driving accident claim.